sourcegraph/handbook/content/company-info-and-process/onboarding/onboarding-for-hiring-managers.md

 </tr>
 </table>

-For any extra context, information or suggestions, please contact Inés Roitman (@Ines)
+For any extra context, information or suggestions, please contact people-ops@sourcegraph.com